camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/13-admin/04-administrator-account.html.md

 ---

 Users who belong to the group camunda-admin (default set by the invoice receipt demo process application) have administrator privileges.
 There must be at least one member in this group, otherwise the [initial setup screen](ref:#admin-initial-user-setup) appears.
-Besides user- and groupmanagement, as administrator you are able to define authorization rules for users and groups to control access permissions for applications and [Filters](ref:#tasklist-filters), and set the visibility of users and groups.
+Besides user- and groupmanagement, as administrator you are able to define authorization rules for a variety of resources.
+See the chapter on [Authorizations](ref:#admin-administrator-account-authorizations) for more details.

-In the following sections you will learn how to use an administrator account with the help of simple use cases.
+In the following sections you will learn how to use an administrator account with the help of some simple use cases.
 First, you will create a group with two users who will be able to work together in Tasklist.

 ## Create users, groups and grant basic permissions